 - Inflate the distribution file in a directory for which you have read+write permission:

 - Windows.
 Method R Workbench for Windows is distributed as a .zip file.
-To install it, simply unzip the distribution file into your Program Files folder (for example).
+To install it, unzip the distribution file into a new folder.
 Run the Workbench application by double-clicking mrworkbench.exe.

 - Linux.
 Method R Workbench for Linux is distributed as a .tar.gz file.
 To install it, use tar -xzf to inflate the distribution file into /opt/local (for example).
 Run the Workbench application by executing bin/mrworkbench from a shell or a .desktop file.